VeryGrimm/NodeJS/README.md

 -there is a module called v8 that can provide information about memory.  ex: var v8 = require('v8');
 -v8.getHeapStatistics() would return all of our memory usage statistics

--there is a module called readline that allows us to have better control of user input/output. ex:
+-there is a module called readline that allows us to have better control of user input/output. ex: var readline = require('readline');
+-readline.createInterface() can create an interface to control input for the specified input/output streams.  ex: var rl = readline.createInterface(process.stdin, process.stdout);
+-rl.question() is an interface method that will execute a callback function after promping the user.  ex: rl.question("What is the name of a real person? ", function(answer) { console.log(answer); });
+-rl.setPrompt() is a method to set the prompt string.  ex: rl.setPrompt(`What would ${realPerson.name} say? `);
+-rl.prompt() will prompt the user and wait for user input;
+-rl.on() will fire a callback function when an event happens. the line event fires when the user has entered an input.  ex: rl.on('line', function(saying) { console.log(saying); });
+-rl.close() closes the readline instance
+-another event is close.  this will fire when the readline instance closes.

 -__dirname is a global variable that stores the directory name of the current file -__filename is a global variable that stores the full path of the current file